 Ljubljana/Domžale/Celje, 18 May - Preschoolers and children in the first three grades returned to kindergartens and primary schools on Monday after two months of coronavirus lockdown.
-While most children were happy to see their friends again, teachers have vowed to make it easy for children to adjust to the the new reality of social distancing rules in classrooms.
+While most children were happy to see their friends again, teachers have vowed to make it easy for children to adjust to the new reality of social distancing in classrooms.

 "I'm looking forward to school and teachers because I was home for a long time," first grader Manca from Celje told the STA this morning.

 She is happy to be back but also aware that things will be different: "We will have to wash our hands a lot and we will have to stay further away from each other."

 While nearly all students of the first three grades have returned to schools, kindergartens estimated that just over a half of the children will return, as parents have been urged to keep children at home if possible because the permitted number of children in a playgroup has been halved.